mhedgpeth/mhedgpeth.github.io/_posts/2016-10-07-margin-for-mentoring.md

 I would be in meetings all day, and the poor members of my team would need my help in growing and learning and I would be absent.
 They would try to catch me as I walked very briefly to my desk before going to the next meeting.
 It was really bad.

 I realized a valuable lesson during that season.
 If you're in meetings all day and don't have time for people around you, then you and others around you are going to stagnate.
-I'm sure that's probably good for people at a certain level, but for most of us that is **a very bad thing**.
+That may be fine for people at a certain level, but for most of us that is **a very bad thing**.

 Since then, I've learned to create margin in my day so I can check in with people.
 I keep my calendar blocked during a portion of the day and I [focus on planning](/planning-vs-execution) and also on _talking to people_.
 I reach out to them, make sure that we have an [open line of communication](/exposing-the-unknown/) and that they have a [solid plan themselves](/internalizing-the-plan/).